Encrypting Heroku Key-Value Store with Your Encryption Key

 - This feature is only available for Heroku Key-Value Store on Private and Shield plans.

 For your security, there’s no automated way to migrate from using a customer-supplied key to a Heroku-managed key lifecycle.
-If you would like to stop using this feature on one or more data services, contact Heroku support.
+If you want to stop using this feature on one or more data services, contact Heroku Support.